JoyeBright/DBLab/Keyhan Mohammadi - 94012269018.md

 ## Quest: Get the title and net profit (the amount a film grossed,
 minus its budget) for all films.
 Alias the net profit as net_profit.
-category: selecting multiple columns, alias (as), arithmetic
+category: selecting multiple columns, alias (as), arithmetic</br>
 query: select title, (gross - budget) as net_profit from films

 ## Quest: Get the title and duration in hours for all films.
 The duration is in minutes, so you'll need to divide by 60.0 to get the duration in hours.
 Alias the duration in hours as duration_hours.
-category: selecting multiple columns, alias (as), arithmetic
+category: selecting multiple columns, alias (as), arithmetic</br>
 query: select title, (duration / 60.0) as duration_hours from films

 ## Quest: Get the average duration in hours for all films, aliased as avg_duration_hours.
-category: aggregate duration, arithmetic
+category: aggregate duration, arithmetic</br>
 query: select avg(duration / 60.0) from films

 ## Quest: Get the percentage of people who are no longer alive.
 Alias the result as percentage_dead.
 Remember to use 100.0 and not 100!
-category: count, arithmetic, multiple selects, null and is null
+category: count, arithmetic, multiple selects, null and is null, alias (as)</br>
 query: select (count(*) * 100.0 / (select count(*) from people)) as percentage_dead from people where deathdate is not null

 ## Quest: Get the number of decades the films table covers.
 Alias the result as number_of_decades.
 The top half of your fraction should be enclosed in parentheses.
-category: count, distinct, arithmetic
+category: count, distinct, arithmetic, alias (as)</br>
 query: select count(distinct (release_year / 10)) as number_of_decades from films